 Earlier this year, the Dunedin City Council approved the next stage of the cycleway programme.
 Below is a map featuring the indicative routes in that report: (click for hi-res)

 The above maps omit the small cycle lanes in Brighton, and the shared path and lanes out by Harrington Point.
 The below map shows the full extent of all cycle planned infrastructure:

 (I forgot a north arrow but I’m sure you’ll work it out, just tilt your head a little…)

 Note the route on the left from Mosgiel to Dunedin – this will use two abandoned rail tunnels!

 Also, these are the first maps I’ve published with a Creative Commons license!
 I didn’t intentionally not do this before now, just never got around to it.
-But going forward I’ll keep a CC BY-NC 4.0 license on my maps.
+But going forward I’ll keep a CC BY-NC 4.0 license on (most of) my maps.